kennethsequeira/API-basics/README.md

 ### Who is this for?

 This guide is meant for absolute beginners.
 As a Sales Engineer, I often have to demonstrate API capabilties of my products.
-After receiveing help from colleagues I have decided to make a guide in an attempt to make understandig this topic easy.
+After receiveing help from colleagues I have decided to make a guide in an attempt to make understanding this topic easy.

 The end goal is for you to learn about the very basics of working with APIs, specifically REST API, and make a few API calls using a tool such as Postman or from your terminal.